 RSCs are important within the transportation planning process because they represent major multimodal corridors connecting communities and/or activity centers and facilitate timely and safe movement of people, goods, information, and services.
-Another major significance is each RSC must be eligible to receive federal-aid highway funding.
+Additionally, each RSC must be eligible to receive federal-aid highway funding.